-All dental professionals have a professional responsibility to speak up if they witness treatment or behaviour which poses a risk to patients or colleagues.
+All dental professionals have a professional responsibility to report any treatment or behaviour which might pose a risk to patients or colleagues.
 We have developed new advice to help those we regulate to raise a concern in the right way.

-A key element is ensuring that there is a shared culture of openness and honesty in which the raising of concerns is welcomed, staff raising a concern are listened to and where it is clear that the concern will be acted upon.
-When this works, it is to the benefit of patients, colleagues and the health system itself.
+A key part of this is ensuring that there is a culture of openness and honesty.
+Raising a concern should be input that is welcomed rather than tolerated.
+It is vital that staff raising a concern are listened to and that the information is acted upon.
+This type of environment benefits patients, colleagues and the wider health service.

-We have developed advice for registrants on raising a concern in order to give clear information on how to approach this issue, what to expect from employers in the sector and when to approach us.
+We have developed advice for registrants on raising a concern in order to give clear information on:

 For more information or support on raising a concern, we provide a free independent and confidential advice line that is provided by Public Concern at Work.